• Skip to primary navigation

 • cayenne pepper

 The coconut cream is what gives this truffle recipe a thick, creamy filling.
-It is the perfect alternative to heavy cream and butter, which is often used in non-Paleo truffle recipes.
+It is the perfect alternative to heavy cream and butter, which is often used in non-paleo truffle recipes.

 Because these are Mexican Chocolate Truffles, vanilla, cinnamon and cayenne are a must!
 As, they give these truffles flavor and spice.